IgnusG/extract-modules-webpack-plugin/README.md

 ### How?

 Configuration of the plugin is simple.
-You instantiate the plugin with a single option: `buckets` which should be an array of objects, each containing the keys `name` and `regex`.
-Any modules which are in your entry chunk which match the bucket's regex (first matching bucket is used), are then moved to a new chunk with the given name.
+You instantiate the plugin with a single array of objects (lets call them buckets) with the keys `name` and `test`.
+Any modules which are in your entry chunk which match the bucket's regular expression inside test (first matching bucket is used), are then moved to a new chunk with the given name.

+Further limiting can be achieved using the options `only` (whitelist) and `except` (blacklist).
+They both accept either a single or an array of entry bundle names.

 Creating a 'catch-all' bucket is not necessary: anything which doesn't match one of the defined buckets will be left in the original chunk.